-10.2.1 The Trustee has given the Investment Managers full discretion in exercising rights, including voting rights, in relation to the Section's investments, where applicable.
+10.2.1 The Trustee has given the investment managers full discretion in exercising rights, including voting rights, in relation to the Section's investments, where applicable.

 - 10.2.2 The Trustee encourages best practice in terms of engagement with investee companies.
-It therefore seeks to require its Investment Managers to discharge their responsibilities in respect of investee companies that they invest in accordance with the UK Stewardship Code drawn up by the Financial Reporting Council.
-The Plan is a signatory of the UK Stewardship Code. - 10.2.3 The Trustee believes that good corporate governance is important and it expects the Investment Managers to have suitable policies which promote the concept of good corporate governance and, in particular a policy of exercising voting rights, where applicable.
-The Trustee holds the Investment Managers accountable for their decisions in the use of voting rights.
+It therefore seeks to require its investment managers to discharge their responsibilities in respect of investee companies that they invest in accordance with the UK Stewardship Code drawn up by the Financial Reporting Council.
+The Plan is a signatory of the UK Stewardship Code. - 10.2.3 The Trustee believes that good corporate governance is important and it expects the investment managers to have suitable policies which promote the concept of good corporate governance and, in particular a policy of exercising voting rights, where applicable.
+The Trustee holds the investment managers accountable for their decisions in the use of voting rights.

-11. Compliance with and Review of This Statement
+11. Compliance With and Review of This Statement

-- 11.1 The Trustee will review compliance with this Statement on a regular basis.
-The regular review will occur no less frequently than triennially to coincide with the Actuarial Valuation, in the light particularly of any changes to the funding position of the Section. - 11.2 Each Investment Manager will provide written confirmation that they have complied with their obligations under the Pensions Act 1995.
-The Trustee undertakes to advise the Investment Managers promptly and in writing of any material change to this Statement. - 11.3 The Trustee will also periodically review this statement as stated in paragraph1.6 above.
-Any review of this Statement will be in response to any material changes to any aspect of the Section, its liabilities, finances and the attitudes to risk of the Trustee and the Company, which it judges to have a bearing on the stated investment policy. - 11.4 A copy of this Statement has been provided to the Company, Investment Consultant, Investment Managers, Performance Measurer and Custodian.
+11.1 The Trustee will review compliance with this Statement on a regular basis.

+The regular review will occur no less frequently than triennially to coincide with the Actuarial Valuation, in the light particularly of any changes to the funding position of the Section.

+- 11.2 Each investment manager will provide written confirmation that they have complied with their obligations under the Pensions Act 1995.
+The Trustee undertakes to advise the investment managers promptly and in writing of any material change to this Statement. - 11.3 The Trustee will also periodically review this statement as stated in paragraph

+1.6 above.
+Any review of this Statement will be in response to any material changes to any aspect of the Section, its liabilities, finances and the attitudes to risk of the Trustee and the Company, which it judges to have a bearing on the stated investment policy.

+11.4 A copy of this Statement has been provided to the Company, Strategic Investment Consultant, Manager, investment managers and Custodian.

-Signed on behalf of Royal Mail Pensions Truste ees Limited (the Trustee of the Royal Mail Pension Plan).
-Signed : Joanna Matthews Date: September 2022 Position: Chair
+Signed on behalf of Royal Mail Pensions Trustees Limited (the Trustee of the Royal Mail Pension Plan).

+Signed: Joanna Matthews

+Position: Chair